-'''

-'--' Parse the following arguments as parts of message.
+·, Parse the following arguments as parts of message.

-'''

-'-h'

-'--help' Show summary of options.
+'-h' 'help' Show summary of options.

-'--verion'
+'-v'

-Show version of program.
+'verion' Show version of program.

-'''

-'-f PONY'
+'-f PONY' 'file PC 'pony PC

-'''

-'--file PONY'

-'--pony PONY'

-Specify the pony that should printed, this can either be a file name or a pony name printed by ponysay -1.
+1 Specify the pony that should printed, this can either be a file name or a pony name printed by ponysay -1.
 This option can be used multiple times to specify a set of ponies from which one will be selected randomly.
 If no pony is specified one will be selected randomly.

 If you have util-say installed, you can use .png-files as the arguments for this options.

 In versions earlier than version 2.0, the if the pony were a file name it had to include a '/'.
 This is not longer required and any existing pony name supersedes file names.

-'''

-'-F'
+'-F' '++file PC '++pony PC

-'++file PONY'

-'''

-'++pony PONY'

-Just as -F, but it uses extra (non-MLP:FiM) ponies instead of standard (MLP:FiM) ponies

-'-b STYLE'
+'-b STYLE' 'bubble 'balloon

-'--bubble STYLE'

-'--balloon STYLE'

-Specify the balloon style that should used, this can either be a file name or a balloon name printed by ponysay -B. This option can be used multiple times to specify a set of styles from which one will be selected randomly.
-If no balloon style is specified a fallback style will be used.

-'''

-'-q [PONY...]'

-'--quote [PONY...]'

-'''

-By using this option, a pony will be printed with quotes from her in My Little Pony: Friendship is Magic.
+'-q [PONY. 'quote []' [PONY]' By using this option, a pony will be printed with quotes from her in My Little Pony: Friendship is Magic.
 The pony will be selected randomly, unless at least one pony is added as an argument after -q.
 If one or more ponies are added after -q, the pony will be selected randomly from that set of ponies.
 This option requires the extension ponyquotes4ponysay, which is included by default since version 1.2.
 The argument can be a file name, but pony if it ends with .pony.